 Start a Business in Canada by Immigrating

-When you look through the information on immigration to Canada from Citizenship and Immigration Canada, you'll see that there are two types of business immigrant: Start-up visa for entrepreneurs and Self-employed persons.
+When you look through the information on immigration to Canada from Citizenship and Immigration Canada, you'll see that there are two types of business immigration programs: the start-up visa program, and a program for self-employed persons.

 To come to Canada as a self-employed person you must have either:

-- relevant experience in cultural activities or athletics, and intend and be able to make a significant contribution to the cultural or athletic life of Canada, or
+- Relevant experience in cultural activities or athletics, and intend and be able to make a significant contribution to the cultural or athletic life of Canada.

 Other factors affecting your application to come to Canada as a self-employed person include your education, age, adaptability and language abilities; you must be able to listen, speak, read and write English or French proficiently to come to Canada.